capaj/prisma-decapi-class-generator/README.md

 Prisma basically generate each model type definition defined in [`schema.prisma`](https://www.prisma.io/docs/concepts/components/prisma-schema).
 Therefore, it's different from other ORMs so It does not require any additional entry classes or repository layers to model your data.

-However, there are limitations to prisma solution, if you're building GraphQL APIs with TypegraphQL and Prisma you've to write the same types as classes and enums in TypeGraphQL and maintain both of Prisma definitions and TypegraphQL classes and enums to be synced as you edit them and that's not very cool in my opinion.
+However, there are limitations to prisma solution, if you're building GraphQL APIs with Decapi and Prisma you've to write the same types as classes and enums in Decapi and maintain both of Prisma definitions and Decapi classes and enums to be synced as you edit them and that's not very cool in my opinion.

-So I created a Prisma generator to help us with generating all of the TypegraphQL models and enums by introspecting the type definitions in `prisma.schema` file and do all of the work for you, so you don't have to constantly go back and forth between your TypegraphQL class types and `prisma.schema` file when you decide to make changes.

-## How this differs from [`typegraphql-prisma`](https://github.com/MichalLytek/typegraphql-prisma) by the legend himself @MichalLytek?

 ### Features

-- Doesn't generate CRUD resolvers as [`typegraphql-prisma`](https://github.com/MichalLytek/typegraphql-prisma) does.
-- Generates TypegraphQL class types and enums from your `prisma.schema` file.
+- Generates Decapi class types and enums from your `prisma.schema` file.
 - It searches for a prettier config starting from your working directory and if it was found, It uses it for formatting the generated output.
 - The Generated output is very human readable and doesn't look like generated code what so ever.
 - The Generated output can be edited so you can edit the generated output and the next generation won't overwrite your changes but sustain them.